AyushVerma-1307/YouTwit-Backend/README.md

 ## Overview
 This project is a backend application for a social media platform that combines features of YouTube and Twitter.
-It provides functionalities for users to upload, view, and interact with videos, as well as post and engage with tweets. leave a star if you like.💖
+It provides functionalities for users to upload, view, and interact with videos, as well as post and engage with tweets. leave a star if you like💖.

 ## Key Features
 - **User Authentication and Authorization:** Allows users to register, login, and manage their accounts securely.
 Authentication middleware ensures access control to specific routes based on user roles.